samlobe/HydroMap/README.md

-# protein_WaterStructure_HydrophobicityModeling
+# protein_WaterStructure_HydrophobicityModel
 This is a tutorial explaining how to color a protein based on predicted dewetting free energy (using Sam Lobo & Saeed Najafi's hydrophobicity model) and water triplet distribution principal component contributions (from Dennis Robinson and Sally Jiao's work modelling small hydrophobes).
 This analysis takes <25 min of computation for a 100 residue protein, including ~20 min on a GPU (NVIDIA V100) and <3min on parallel CPUs (Intel Xeon Gold 6148 with 1 thread per residue / custom group).
 This can be reduced depending on your error bar tolerance.

 Input : pdb file of just protein (no water or ions) Output :